Praise be to Allah.

-“If three men in a village or in the desert, make no arrangement for Solah in congregation, Satan must have certainly overcome them.
-So observe Solah in congregation, for the wolf eats up a solitary sheep that stays far from the flock.”
+“If three men in a village or in the desert, make no arrangement for Solat in congregation, Satan must have certainly overcome them.
+So observe Solat in congregation, for the wolf eats up a solitary sheep that stays far from the flock.”

 (Sunan Abu Dawud)4

 Allah s.w.t. emphasizes the importance of guarding our Solat.
-In the middle of the verses from Surah Al-Baqarah regarding familial relationship and matrimonial affairs (i.e. verse 223-242), Allah s.w.t. mentions in Surah Al-Baqarah:
+In the middle of the verses from Surah Al-Baqarah regarding familial relationships and matrimonial affairs (i.e. verses 223-242), Allah s.w.t. mentions in Surah Al-Baqarah:

 حافِظوا عَلَى الصَّلَواتِ وَالصَّلاةِ الوُسطىٰ وَقوموا لِلَّهِ قانِتينَ